fcrepo4-labs/fcrepo-api-x-demo/README.md

 _**docker-machine users only** You will need to find the IP address of your Docker Machine (try `docker-machine ip default`), and use that IP address anywhere you see `localhost` in the following instructions._

 * Visit `http://localhost:8080/fcrepo/rest` and see the Fedora REST API web page
-* Visit `http://localhost:9102/jsonld/` to directly invole an Amherst service and see a JSON LD representation of the root Fedora container.
+* Visit `http://localhost:9102/jsonld/` to directly invoke an Amherst service and see a JSON LD representation of the root Fedora container.
 * Visit `http://localhost/fcrepo/rest` and see a a Fedora resource as exposed by API-X

 Once you can verify that the environment is up and working, move on to some of the sample [API-X exercises](exercises/README.md).